-Family help is important when a loved one is suffering from addiction
+Family help is crucial when a family member or loved one is trapped in addiction

-Addiction hurts families in ways that make daily life feel difficult or impossible, but there are ways to feel better.
-Especially with the holidays coming, it is important to recognize that it’s OK to not be OK when a loved one is struggling with addiction.
+Is there someone in your family who is struggling with addiction or alcoholism?
+You are not alone in this.
+130 million people have a relative who is addicted.
+The reality is, that addiction hurts families in ways that make daily life feel difficult or impossible, but there are ways to feel better.
+Especially now, it is important to recognize that it’s OK to not be OK when a loved one is struggling with addiction.
 More importantly, there is a solution and ways to cope for family help.
 These are times to remember, enjoy and embrace the importance of our relationships.
 But what about those who don’t have good relationships with their families?
 Bottom line, families with substance use disorder all suffer from damaged relationships which make everything from daily life to celebrating seem impossible.

 Furthermore, this makes the images of holiday get-togethers and average family-related moments an especially painful reminder of what was lost, or what could be if only we all could heal.
 Whether it’s teens, adult children or parents who are in active substance use or recovery, family help is necessary to heal.